teambit/docs/docs/bit-components/compositions.md

 ---
 id: compositions
-title: Compositions
+title: Compositions (rendering in isolation)
 ---

 Compositions are examples or instances of a component.
 They're used to exhibit and test a component in different contexts and variations.

+* When authoring or modifying a component, compositions serve as a way to validate that a component looks and behaves as expected.
+Use Bit's [Workspcae UI](/docs/workspace/workspace-ui) to see them rendered live in isolation.

 * Compositions play an essential part of the component's documentation.
 They demonstrate potential behaviors and use cases for that component.
-Compositions are another step in promoting components' discoverability, both in your local [Bit Workspace](/docs/workspace/overview) and in remote component-sharing platforms like [Bit.dev](https://bit.dev).
+Compositions are another step in promoting components' discoverability, both in your local [Bit Workspace](/docs/workspace/overview) and in [Remote Scopes](docs/scope/overview), hosted on Bit servers (e.g, [Bit.dev](https://bit.dev)

-* When creating or modifying a component in Bit's workspace, compositions serve as a way to validate that a component looks and behaves as expected, in different scenarios.
-Use Bit's [Workspcae UI](/docs/workspace/workspace-ui) to see them render in "controlled environments".

 * Compositions can be used as test samples, in automated testings.

+Composition are rendered by the [environment](/docs/environments/overview) used by the component.

 > This document uses React code as snippets.